YakinRubaiat/yakinrubaiat.github.io4/_posts/2019-04-01-StartUp-and-OpenSource.md

 And secondly and more importantly about human capital.
 If we have a very good idea's but if we won't find any passionate, hardworking and more importantly skilled person in that domain to work on, we can't make a move to build a startUp.
 So why this kind of people is rare?

-Computer science/Tech is a very first growing and if you look in time the technological shift (Like programming language and framework) happening very first.
+Computer science/Tech is a very fast growing and if you look in time the technological shift (Like programming language and framework) happening very quickly.
 So if we have to stay in the track, stay in the job, you have to update daily, read every day about the new algorithm, new design pattern, new platform and that's not an easy task.
 And it's conflicting with our country mentality that I get a job by based on a certain amount of knowledge and enjoy my whole life based on that knowledge.
-It's fun and easy but it's not supported in the tech industry for it's first changing behavior.
+It's fun and easy but it's not supported in the tech industry for it's fast changing behavior.

 So in tech people find a very interesting way to solve this problem.
 Let's make some micro-community and share our idea/knowledge openly and that way we can both grow still keep on track. the main thing is you have to believe in this community that whenever(Not always) you have some knowledge gap or trouble you can get this community and ask them the question and get a very useful answer by free like StackOverflow and GitHub or small like bapcs(Bangladesh advance computing society).
 Free is very important because for a fresher it's not possible to give something back(like knowledge and money) and they have to know from somewhere because of the education system or it's a very vast and rapid-growing domain where you can't know all by your own.
 And Expert programmer or experienced person need fresher's to keep alive this tech industry to produce more human capital.
 That's the win, win Game where everybody gets the benefits.